 - The relationship between it and other assets, or in this context, configuration items (CIs)

 ITSM configuration management is primarily a technical or engineering practice compared to asset management, which is more of a business process.
 From an IT service management (ITSM) perspective, there are two critical aspects of enterprise configuration management:

 - Service configuration: the assets that comprise an operational service and how they are connected

 - Item-level configuration: the technical configuration of the item itself.
-For example, in the case of a server, it’s operating system, patches, memory, disk drive capacity, and so forth.
+For example, in the case of a server, it’s the operating system, patches, memory, disk drive capacity, and so forth.

-Both aspects are critical to effective IT Operations in differing ways.
+Both aspects are critical to effective IT operations in differing ways.
 Understanding or documenting service configuration is important to prioritizing IT efforts.
-In the case of monitoring infrastructure, when a CI becomes non-operational, Operators need to know the service(s) it supports and levels of redundancy in order to evaluate the impact of the issue.
+In the case of monitoring infrastructure, when a CI becomes non-operational, operators need to know the service(s) it supports and levels of redundancy in order to evaluate the impact of the issue.